 Consumer Protection BC is responsible for regulating door-to-door sales contracts (technically called direct sales contracts).
 Here’s an overview of your rights as a consumer around these contracts:

 There’s a lot more to know about door-to-door sales contracts.
-Check out Consumer Protection BC’s consumer contracts webpage for more information.
+Visit our Consumer Help page to read more.